lanceman2/quickstream/README.md

     directory) and everything runs the same.
     - there are not full path strings compiled in the library.
-- Environment variables allow users to tell quickstream programs where to find users files that are not in the quickstream source code.
+- Environment variables allow users to tell quickstream programs where to find users files that are not in or from the quickstream source code.
 - The installation prefix directory is not used in the quickstream code, only relative paths are needed for running quickstream files to find themselves.
 On a bad note: One needs to worry about package